 The following is a written overview of the steps taken to create these automatically generated vector tracings.
-There’s a video tutorial at the top of the page where I walk you through each step in case you find it easier to learn by watching rather than reading.
+There’s a video tutorial below where I walk you through each step in case you find it easier to learn by watching rather than reading.

 Here’s an outline of the tutorial in case you’d like to skip to specific segments.

 - Step 1: Remove saturation and increase contrast of the photo in Photoshop

 - Step 2: Import the adjusted photo into Illustrator

 - Step 3: Make a vector tracing of the photo using the Image Trace feature